Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 A sample image of the List Box with Employee List is given below:

-19. Click on the first Command Button to change the List Box Contents back to the Database List again.
+19. The Command Button click changes the List Box contents back to the Database List again.

 It works for Combo Boxes in the same way.
 You may create a Combo Box control and run the same functions from the Row Source Type Property.

-Don't forget to set the Default Value Property with the value 1, otherwise, the Combo Box may not show anything in its Text Box area before you select an item from the list.
+Don't forget to set the Default Value Property value 1; otherwise, the Combo Box may not show anything in its Text Box area before you select an item from the list.

 Share: